swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 3.4.5.
 How to manage attempts to obtain an Informed Consent?
 ================================================================

-Before transplantation: Three attempts before transplantation (these attempts can be done in writing or oral and must be documented in the IT system).
+*Before transplantation*: three attempts before transplantation (these attempts can be done in writing or oral and must be documented in the IT system).

-After transplantation, if the informed consent is still unkown, one other attempt should be done up to 6-months.
+*After transplantation*: if the informed consent is still unkown, one other attempt should be done up to 6-months.
 If still unknown and for specific cases, one attempt between 6-months follow-up and 1-year follow-up should be tried.

 .. _ReCap:

 3.4.6.
 Consent Withdrawal information
 =============================================

 An STCS withdrawal form exists.
-Patients wishing to withdraw their initial consent given have to fill in this form and let it sign.The form is stored together with the inititial signed informed consent.
+Patients wishing to withdraw their initial consent given have to fill in this form and let it sign.
+The form is stored together with the inititial signed informed consent.

 If a consent is withdrawn, the patient furthermore needs to tell us if we can use his already drawn samples or if we can not further use and need to destroy them.
 If the patient chooses the option to destroy them, the lab has to be informed about the need to destroy the patients samples and the destruction date needs to be entered in 3LC in the Consent withdrawl form.